 - Extending your ERP solution and making customised changes is, for the most part, an easy task with the right system.
 While it is becoming the norm to implement best practice processes for a given industry, the software still needs to bend easily where the customer needs it to.
 Organisations need to ensure their chosen solution has the ability to do this at a reasonable cost and with minimal disruption.

 - With cloud ERP, the license model is typically SaaS (software as a service).
 This subscription-based pricing model means that the software costs are considered an Op-Ex, rather than a Cap-Ex, allowing organisations to retain their valuable capital for other investments.

 The bottom line is, cloud ERP empowers businesses of all sizes to pivot faster and with fewer costs and risks.
 This is a key goal for business leaders in the new normal.
 Cloud adoption offers the enhanced operational efficiency and flexibility required for building a more sustainable business going forward.

 According to a recent McKinsey Global Survey, executives all over the world now recognise that establishing long-term digital solutions is no longer just about increasing cost efficiencies.
 It’s about being able to quickly respond to challenges, explore new solutions, and evolve.
 Essentially, COVID-19 accelerated the adoption of digital technology by several years.

-To learn more about how cloud ERP can help you optimise your business operations and compete in the post-COVID world, get in touch with us today.
-Or if you know cloud ERP is what you need but not sure where to start, we offer a FREE ERP Kickstart for Success Consult.
+Visit our Cloud ERP webpage to learn more about how the cloud can help you optimise your business operations and compete in the post-COVID world or get in touch with us today.
+If you know cloud ERP is what you need but not sure where to start, we offer a FREE ERP Kickstart for Success Consult.
 In this short session, we will use root cause analysis tools to uncover the true cause of a specific business problem, help you understand what this is really costing your business and give you some guidance on how this could be resolved.